Emmotes/ic_spoilers/docs/aeon.md

 {
     "id": 771,
     "name": "Cane Wand",
-    "description": "Aeon fires an energy bolt from her cane at the closest enemy for one hit.", "long_description": "",
+    "description": "Aeon fires an energy bolt from her cane at the closest enemy that hits all enemies in a line.", "long_description": "",
     "graphic_id": 0,
     "target": "front",